ypaulsussman/prime_weekend_challenge_1/README.md

 We have created a Javascript file that has an array of Objects.
 Each one of you is represented as an object with some shout out feedback given to you by your peers!
 Awesome right?

-What I would like to see on the DOM, is
+What I would like to see on the DOM, is...

 [x] one person at a time represented by showing their name and their shout out.

 [x] On the screen should also be "Prev" and "Next" buttons, that